-How to Handle Engorged Breasts
+How to Relieve Engorged Breasts

 Breastfeeding success most often depends on moms having the right information at their fingertips in those first crucial days, in addition to getting support.
 So, if you’re pregnant, set this article aside now but remind yourself (a calendar alert is a good idea!) to look at it 1-5 days after birth.
 That’s when engorgement peaks, and you’ll want these tips (and video) handy.

 From the get-go, your baby will suck colostrum from your breast, sometimes called "liquid gold" because it's rich with immune-boosting antibodies and protein.
 Then your milk “starts to come in” 3-5 days after birth and your breast will feel full, warm and heavy for 1-2 days (all totally normal).
 Both blood and milk are rushing to your breasts!
 Feeding your baby frequently is important during the early days of your child’s life.

 You’ll know you are engorged when your breasts are swollen, very firm, hot and painful.
 The skin may feel tight or look shiny.
 Swelling may go all the way to your armpit.
 Ouch!

 Below you’ll find tips for how to treat breast engorgement.

 - Feed your little one often.
 It’s hands-down the best thing to do!

 - Sometimes your breast is so hard your baby’s mouth just pops off!
 You’ll want to hand express some milk and massage toward the armpit before your baby latches.
 You can also do reverse pressure to soften around the nipple.

 - To relieve pressure/pain, hand express for a few minutes until you feel better (but don’t drain the breast).